ratnopamc/mcp-eks-demo/README.md

 # Build and Deploy Remote MCP Server on Amazon EKS

-A Python-based implementation of a Machine Conversation Protocol (MCP) server that provides weather information using the OpenWeather API.
+A Python-based implementation of a Model COntext Protocol (MCP) server that provides weather information using the OpenWeather API as a tool.

 ## Overview